openkraken/website/docs/guide/basic/text-input.en-US.md

 The attribute `placeholder` has been introduced above, which can be used to control the content displayed in the control when the form control is empty.
 Other attributes supported by Kraken are:

--placeholder: When the form control is empty, the content displayed in the control.
+- placeholder: When the form control is empty, the content displayed in the control.
--autofocus: When configured, allows to automatically get the focus when the page loads.
+- autofocus: When configured, allows to automatically get the focus when the page loads.
--value: The content value of the input box.
+- value: The content value of the input box.

 ## Input type

 Input supports many types (types).
 The default value is `text`, which is a text type.
 Not all types are supported in Kraken.
 The supported types and descriptions are enumerated below.

--text: The default value, used to enter text.
+- text: The default value, used to enter text.
--number: It is used to enter numbers, and the numeric keyboard will be displayed on devices with dynamic keyboards.
+- number: It is used to enter numbers, and the numeric keyboard will be displayed on devices with dynamic keyboards.
--tel: Used to enter a phone number, the phone number keyboard will be displayed on a device with a dynamic keyboard.
+- tel: Used to enter a phone number, the phone number keyboard will be displayed on a device with a dynamic keyboard.

 ## More